minerllabs/competition_submission_template/README.md

 ```
 .
 ├── aicrowd.json             # Submission meta information like your username
 ├── apt.txt                  # Packages to be installed inside docker image
 ├── data                     # The downloaded data, the path to directory is also available as `MINERL_DATA_ROOT` env variable
-├── test.py                # IMPORTANT: Your testing/inference phase code, must include main() method (Intro and Research track)
+├── submission_test_code.py  # IMPORTANT: Your testing/inference phase code
 ├── train                    # Your trained model MUST be saved inside this directory
-├── train.py               # IMPORTANT: Your training phase code (Research track)
+├── submission_train_code.py # IMPORTANT: Your training phase code (Research track)
+├── test_framework.py        # Framework that launches agent evaluation (test code)
 └── utility                  # The utility scripts to provide smoother experience to you.
     ├── debug_build.sh
     ├── docker_run.sh
     ├── environ.sh